 You can generate personal access tokens in your Typeform account.
 Here's how:

 Now that you have your personal access token, you can start making requests.
-Check out this example response from our Responses API to see how it's structured, or head straight to one of our APIs — they're listed in the left menu.
+Check out this explanation of the JSON response from our Responses API to see how a typeform response is structured, or head straight to one of our APIs — they're listed in the left menu.
 You can also explore creating an app that integrates with Typeform's APIs.

 If you're looking for inspiration, find out what other open-source developers are doing on our Community projects page.